GrieferAtWork/KOSmk4/readme.md

 			- `open()`, `openat()`
 			- `[p]read()`, `[p]write()`, `lseek()`
 			- `[f]realpath[at]()`
-			- ... (many, __many__, __MANY__ more!)
+			- ... (many, __many__, __MANY__ more!
+(Just take a look at `/kos/include`))
 		- TTY support (with job control; aka. `SIGTTIN` and `SIGTTOU`)
 		- File-descriptor based handle management
 			- Allows for 2 modes of execution
 				- Linear mode (all file descriptors indices have low values)
 				- hash-table (file descriptors can have arbitrarily great values)
+					- Means you're allowed to `dup2(1, 0x7fff1234)`
 - Various custom libraries for different sub-systems
 	- <a name="libansitty"></a>libansitty (user/kernel)
 		- Implement [ANSI tty escape code](https://en.wikipedia.org/wiki/ANSI_escape_code) processing (`\e[0m`)
-		- Written to closely follow what is done by xterm, it is able to host `libcurses` in xterm-mode (s.a. `$PROJPATH/kos/misc/make_utility.sh i386 ncurses`)
+		- Written to closely follow what is done by xterm, it is able to host `libcurses` in xterm-mode (s.a. `$PROJPATH/kos/misc/make_utility.sh i386 ncurses`) and run `nano`
 	- libbuffer (user/kernel)
-		- Implement line/ring buffers used for implementing `pipe()` and terminal canon buffers
+		- Implement line/ring/packet buffers used for implementing `pipe()` and terminal canon buffers, as well as sockets
 	- libc (user/kernel-limited)
 		- Home-made and optimized to minimize the number of necessary startup relocations
-			- Have you ever done `readelf -r /lib/i386-linux-gnu/libc.so.6`?
+			- Have you ever done `readelf -rW /lib/i386-linux-gnu/libc.so.6`?
 			- Do you realize that every single one of the lines your terminal just got spammed with will slow down the startup of any program you run on your system?
-				- Even with lazy symbol resolving, rtld has to perform 1 write to memory for every relocation it finds
+				- Even with lazy symbol resolving, rtld has to perform 1 write to memory for every relocation it finds during startup
 			- Well...
-Doing the same with my `libc.so`, I'm counting around 35 relocations (But mine still has all the same functionality, with almost 100% API-compatibility, and at least 95% ABI-compatibility)
+Doing the same with my `libc.so`, I'm counting 14 relocations (But mine still has all the same functionality, with almost 100% API-compatibility, and at least 95% ABI-compatibility).
+And that's not even mentioning all of the extensions found in KOS's libc, but missing from glibc.
-		- Enourmous support for practically everything also found in GLIBc (plus some KOS exceptions)
+		- Enourmous support for practically everything also found in GLIBc (plus some KOS exceptions, plus a larger number of extensions from other platforms such as BSD or Solaris)
 		- Of note is the fact that the KOS system headers aren't dependent on KOS's particular libc implementation
 			- The system headers will automatically try to detect libc features and substitute anything that isn't supported with inline functions to provide KOS-specific extensions such as `strend()` in a truely portable (as in: not bound to KOS) manner
 		- Dedicated assembly for fast implementations for `memcpy()` and friends